mco-gh/mco.dev/content/post/random/writing.md

 <!--more-->

-In <a target="_blank" href="https://www.theguardian.com/lifeandstyle/2014/oct/03/morning-pages-change-your-life-oliver-burkeman">This column will change your life: Morning Pages</a>, Oliver Burkeman explains why daily journaling is so helpful.
+In <a target="_blank" href="https://www.theguardian.com/lifeandstyle/2014/oct/03/morning-pages-change-your-life-oliver-burkeman">This column will change your life: Morning Pages</a>, Oliver Burkeman explains why he finds daily journaling so helpful.

 > 'You can write about whatever's on your mind: petty worries, soaring plans, angry tirades… I wish I'd started long ago'